 Charlottesville City Council

-Correction: Headline originally misstated Jones’ new position as town manager.
+Correction: Headline originally misstated Jones’ new position.